pluralsight/guides/draft/ruby-ruby-on-rails/build-a-futurama-quote-bot-with-twilio-mms-morbotron-and-ruby/article.md

-I'm a huge fan of The Simpsons.
-In fact, every other sentence that comes out of my mouth is usually a Simpson's reference.
-I also love social media pages like [@Simpsons_tweets](https://twitter.com/Simpsons_tweets), [The Best Simpsons Faces](https://www.facebook.com/TheBestSimpsonsFaces/), and especially [@SimpsonsQOTD](https://twitter.com/SimpsonsQOTD?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor).
+Back in August I wrote a post for the hack.guides() Tutorial Contest about [building a Simpsons quote-bot with Twilio MMS, Frinkiac, and Python](http://tutorials.pluralsight.com/interesting-apis/build-a-simpsons-quote-bot-with-twilio-mms-frinkiac-and-python).

-But what am I to do if I don't have access to a computer or wi-fi?
-How will I get my fill of Simpson's humor?
-Enter [Twilio](https://www.twilio.com), the API for text, VoIP, and voice in the cloud.
+I enjoyed writing that post so much that I decided to rewrite it in a language less familiar to me: [Ruby](https://www.ruby-lang.org/).
+I've also swapped out Frinkiac for [Morbotron](https://morbotron.com/), a similar database made by the same team.

-In this tutorial, we are going to use Twilio along with [Frinkiac](https://frinkiac.com/), the Simpons quote and screencap database, to create a Python app that will automatically send us a Simpson's screencap and quote every day via [MMS](https://en.wikipedia.org/wiki/Multimedia_Messaging_Service). **We are going to accomplish this in less than 40 lines of Python.** Yup, no cron jobs, no servers, just pure Python.
+In this tutorial, we are going to use Twilio along with Morbotron, the Futurama quote and screencap database, to create a Ruby app that will automatically send us a Futurama screencap and quote every day via [MMS](https://en.wikipedia.org/wiki/Multimedia_Messaging_Service). **We are going to accomplish this in exactly 50 lines of Ruby.** Yup, no cron jobs, no servers, just Ruby.

-If you don't want to follow along and just want to see the finished code, check out my Github [repository.](https://github.com/Brodan/FrinkiacMMSBot).
+If you don't want to follow along and just want to see the finished code, check out the Github [repository.](https://github.com/Brodan/MorbotronMMSBot).

 # Getting Started